sophifang/recipes-and-ratings-model/README.md

 ## Baseline Model
 ### Model Description
-For our baseline model, we trained a regression model using two numerical features:
+For our baseline model, we trained a linear regression model using two numerical features:
 - `n_steps`: a quantitative, numeric attribute
 - `n_ingredients`: a quantitative, numeric attribute